 Spartan Food Pantry

-Projected to open in the Spring 2019 the Spartan Food Pantry will be the first full service, staffed, walk-in pantry offering perishable goods, fresh produce, and refrigerated goods at SJSU.
+The Spartan Food Pantry is the first full service, staffed, walk-in pantry offering non-perishable goods, fresh produce, and refrigerated goods at SJSU.

-Most food provided will be donated in partnership with Second Harvest Food Bank.
+Most food provided is donated in partnership with Second Harvest Food Bank.
+Individual donations are accepted during operational hours.

 - must bring their Tower ID Card & reusable grocery bags